-A NABERS rating is lodged with the National Administrator 1 day before the lodgement due date (120 days from the end of the rating period).
-Depending on how quickly the Assessor responds to clarifications, the rating will either be valid for 365 days from the date of certification or 365 days from the end of the rating period.
+A NABERS rating is lodged with the National Administrator one day before the lodgement due date (120 days from the end of the rating period).
+The National Administrator takes 7 calendar days to complete quality assurance checks, and the Assessor takes 6 calendar days to respond to queries that arose from the quality assurance checks.
+The rating will be valid for 485 days from the end of the rating period: see Figure A.2.2.

-- a) The rating period is 1 January 2022 to 31 December 2022.
-The due date is therefore 30 April 2023. - b) The Assessor lodges the rating on 29 April 2023, 119 days after the end of the rating period.
+- a) The rating period is 1 January 2024 to 31 December 2024.
+The due date is therefore 30 April 2025. - b) The Assessor lodges the rating on 29 April 2025, 119 days after the end of the rating period.
+This is before the due date. - c) The National Administrator responds on 6 May 2025 requesting further clarification.